Perseus1729/Red-Plag/README.md

 The two strategies we have attempted to implement here are:

+### Which files to upload?
+You can use our website in two ways.
+You can upload either upload a single tar file or upload seperate files from different accounts with same assignment name.

 ### Bag of Words strategy:

 For each document, a sorted vector of the word occurrences in the file are created.
 The cosine similarity between two vectors is returned as the degree of plagiarism.